Training & CPD

 Joint Insolvency Examination Board

-The primary qualification to become a licensed insolvency practitioner.
-Two papers — personal and corporate insolvency.
-Considered one of the hardest professional exams in the UK.
+The primary qualification to become a licensed insolvency practitioner in England, Wales and Scotland.
+Widely regarded as one of the most technically demanding professional examinations in the UK.

 Body